Jay Parini: Film adaptations

+Borges and Me: An Encounter, Parini’s novelized memoir about his 1970 road trip through the Scottish Highlands with Jorge Luis Borges, was adapted into a film directed by Marc Turtletaub.
+Fionn Whitehead plays Parini, with Luis Gnecco as Borges, Alan Cumming as Alastair Reid (poet), and Peter Mullan as George Mackay Brown.

 Journalism and media appearances

 Parini is a regular contributor to various journals, websites and newspapers, including The Chronicle of Higher Education, CNN, The Daily Beast, The New York Times, and The Guardian (U.K.).
 He has written for GQ, The Nation, The Huffington Post, and Salon.com.

 Parini has made numerous appearances on film, television and radio, including NPR, PBS, CNN, MSNBC, CBS, C-SPAN, and the BBC.